duncanmeech/dom/README.md

 ### Properties

-The DList provides accessors for read and read-write properties of DOM element e.g. innerHTML.
+The DOMArray provides accessors for read and read-write properties of DOM element e.g. innerHTML.
 These accessors are bound dynamically to the list.
 If you list contains only one element the return value is identical to the native API.
 If you list contains more than one element you will get an array of results, one for each property in the list.